 Firstenburg Community Center

 Think less indoor pool and more indoor water park.
-You won’t find lots of open lane swimming, but there is a Lazy River where you can float aimlessly along in your inner tube, or go zooming down their water slide.
+You won’t find a ton of open lane swimming, but there is a lazy river where you can float aimlessly along in your inner tube, or go zooming down their water slide.
 They even have a zero-depth entry just like a beach that will let your little water babies feel at ease.
-The facility has a bunch of other great resources too, including a rock wall, a gym, spa, and even a Teen Zone where kids can do homework or even rent video games.
+The facility has a bunch of other great resources too, including a rock wall, a gym and spa.

 700 NE 136th Ave.

-Did we miss your favorite Portland indoor pool?
-Let us know in the comments below!
+Where’s your favorite indoor swimming hole?
+Let us know in the Comments below!